mrdevil99/College_Project/README.md

 Deploy the contract!

-dCode.contracts[‘:Voting’].bytecode: bytecode which will be deployed to the blockchain. compiledCode.contracts[‘:Voting’].interface: interface of the contract (called abi) which tells the contract user what methods are available in the contract.
+dCode.contracts[‘: Voting’].bytecode: bytecode which will be deployed to the blockchain. compiled code. contracts[‘:Voting’].interface: the interface of the contract (called abi) which tells the contract user what methods are available in the contract.
 ```
 > abiDefinition = JSON.parse(compiledCode.contracts[':Voting'].interface)
 > VotingContract = web3.eth.contract(abiDefinition)